MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 # # Tutorial: Domain dominance playbook

 The last tutorial in this four part series for Azure ATP security alerts is a domain dominance playbook.
 The purpose of the Azure ATP security alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting potential attacks against your network.
 The lab explains how to test against some of Azure ATP's *discrete* detections using Azure ATP’s *signature*-based capabilities.
-The tutorials do not include Azure ATP advanced machine-learning, user, or entity based behavioral detections and alerts.
-Those types of detections and alerts are not included in testing because they require a learning period, and real network traffic for up to 30 days.
+The tutorials don't include Azure ATP advanced machine-learning, user, or entity-based behavioral detections and alerts.
+Those types of detections and alerts aren't included in testing because they require a learning period, and real network traffic for up to 30 days.
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

 This playbook explains the process of using real-world, publicly available hacking and attack tools against the domain dominance threat detections and security alerts services of Azure ATP.
 The methods covered are typically used at this point in the cyber-attack kill chain to achieve persistent domain dominance.

-In this tutorial you will use the following methods to achieve persistent domain dominance:
+In this tutorial, you'll use the following methods to achieve persistent domain dominance:

 > [!div class="checklist"]
 > * Remote Code Execution